Calorie-App/Calorie-App/README_Milestone2.md

     - [X] Checked off 2+ completed features
       - [X] API calls will fetch data from Nutrition API
       - [X] User will be able to enter the desired food through an EditText View.
 Which CalorieCalc will take user's input to make API calls to get information about the food entered by the user from the Nutrition API
-      - [X] Search Button will search food info requested by user
       - [X] Implemented functionality so user must enter value in both EditText in order to proceed.
       - [X] Toast is displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.
       - [X] Created a Food Class to construct Food Objects from JSONArray
+      - [X] Fragment is working and displaying fetched food data from API
+      - [X] The user is asked "What is your calorie intake goal for today?".
+The purpose of this feature is for the user to be able to add food to the list until the calorie amount reaches his/her calorie intake goal for the day.
+      - [X] Section for the user to type the food he/she desires as well as a Search button to search for the desired food.
 - [X] 2+ Videos/GIFs of build progress
   - UI Building Process (attached below)
   - Food Class Building Process (attached below)

 - [ ] Our 🎥 Demo Video
     - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.